 The market research industry has operated on the same cost structure for decades.
 Panel costs have actually increased over the past five years as respondent attention has become harder to capture and data quality concerns have pushed providers toward more aggressive screening and quality controls.

-For food and beverage brands in the $5M-$250M revenue range — the brands that need consumer validation the most and can afford it the least — this creates a painful gap between what they should test and what they actually test.
+For food and beverage brands in the $5M–$250M revenue range — the brands that need consumer validation the most and can afford it the least — this creates a painful gap between what they should test and what they actually test.
+These brands are launching protein snacks, functional beverages, plant-based milks, and GLP-1-adjacent products into increasingly competitive categories where the margin for error is shrinking.
 The result is a new product failure rate that has barely improved in 30 years despite massive advances in food science, supply chain, and manufacturing.

 Synthetic consumer validation does not eliminate the need for traditional research.
 But it does eliminate the excuse for launching untested products.
 When the market research cost per interview drops by 95% and the timeline drops from weeks to hours, the calculus changes.
 Validation becomes the default, not the exception.
 Every claim gets tested.
 Every flavour extension gets screened.
 Every positioning angle gets ranked before a dollar is spent on production.